Nevada lithium mine gets $700M conditional loan from Energy

 RENO, Nev.
 (AP) — The U.S. Department of Energy on Friday announced a conditional loan of $700 million to an Australian mining company to pursue a proposed lithium project in Nevada, as the U.S. seeks domestic supplies for a key component in electric vehicle batteries.

+The move ups the ante in what’s already a high-stakes battle over President Joe Biden’s energy agenda and conservationists fighting to protect an endangered wildflower found only at the proposed mine site on a high desert ridge halfway between Reno and Las Vegas.

-Ioneer Ltd. has hoped to begin mining by 2026 in Esmerelda County.
-The company projects the site could produce enough lithium to support production of about 400,000 electric vehicles annually for decades; the government’s announcement Friday pegged that figure at 370,000 vehicles annually.
+Ioneer Ltd. has hoped to begin mining at Rhyolite Ridge by 2026 in Esmerelda County.
+The Energy announcement said the site could produce enough lithium to support production of about 370,000 electric vehicles annually for decades.

 The loan would be the latest project to demonstrate the Biden administration’s commitment to strengthen the nation’s battery supply chain, electrify the transportation sector and cut reliance on fossil fuels and foreign supplies of raw materials, the Department of Energy said.